- Working in top-rated, prolific mining regions

-Pacton Gold Inc (CVE:PAC) (OTCMKTS:PACXF) is on the hunt for high-grade gold in two prolific mining areas - Pilbara in Western Australia and Red Lake in Ontario.
+Pacton Gold Inc (CVE:PAC) (OTCMKTS:PACXF) is on the hunt for high-grade gold in two prolific regions - Pilbara in Western Australia and Red Lake in Ontario.

-Its Ontario claims - and its flagship project - lie in the famous Red Lake Camp, which made mining titan Goldcorp, prior to its recent acquisition by Newmont - now Newmont Goldcorp Corp (TSE:NGT) - the firm it is today.
-More than 29 million ounces of gold have been churned out in the last 90 years from the area.
+Its Ontario claims lie in the famous Red Lake Camp and span over 23,000 hectares.
+Red Lake made mining titan Goldcorp, prior to its recent acquisition by Newmont - now Newmont Goldcorp Corp (TSE:NGT) - the firm it is today.
+More than 29 million ounces of gold have been churned out from the area in the last 90 years.

 Meanwhile, in Australia, Pacton has ground in the Pilbara - famous for natural resources, especially iron ore, but now where gold is gaining momentum.

 The company is the third-largest landholder in the Pilbara craton with 20 exploration licenses and five mining leases.
 Its Egina project is contiguous with Novo Resources Corp’s extensive Egina tenements which contain gold-bearing gravels.